Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Tree Generator-based Multicast Scheduling

 \subsection{System Architecture}

 The \textit{system architecture} of TGMS is illustrated in Fig. \ref{Fig: TGMS}.

 At each time slot $t$, the scheduler selects a subset of destinations $\mathcal{U}'_t$ from $\mathcal{U}_t$.
 The tree generator is then invoked to generate a multicast tree $\mathcal{T}_t$ for $\mathcal{U}'_t$.
-The graph is first embedded with GATs (blue blocks) to capture the spatial structure of the network.
+The graph is first embedded with NGAT layers (blue blocks) to capture the spatial structure of the network.
 The outputs are then passed through a pooling layer (green block) to aggregate global information.
 The resulting graph embeddings are fed into an actor and a critic (red blocks) for policy and value predictions.

-Here, we formally describe the \textit{forwarding process} of the scheduler and the tree generator.
-Recall that the action space of $\mathcal{M}_1$, \eqref{S: Actions}, is excessively large, making it impractical for the efficient exploration of classical MDP algorithms.
-In addition, the size of $\mathcal{U}_t$ varies across different networks, which further complicates the problem.
+Here, we formally describe the \textit{forwarding processes}.
+Recall that the action space of $\mathcal{M}_1$ is excessively large (see Eq. \eqref{S: Actions}), making it impractical for the efficient exploration of classical MDP algorithms.
+In addition, the size of $\mathcal{U}_t$ varies across different networks, further complicating the problem.
 To address the above challenges, we consider a continuous action output.
-Specifically, we predict the mean and standard deviation of the Gaussian distribution for each node.
+Specifically, we predict a Bernoulli distribution for each node.
 These predictions are then used to sample the destinations.
-The forwarding process of the scheduler can be summarized as follows:
+The forwarding process of the scheduler can be summarized as:

-where $\mathcal{N}(\mu, \sigma)$ denotes a Gaussian distribution with mean $\mu$ and standard deviation $\sigma$.
-The graph embedding is updated by the GAT defined by \eqref{Eq: GAT node importance}-\eqref{Eq: GAT attention sum}.
-Following this, the outputs are passed through a pooling layer that aggregates global information (see \eqref{Eq: S-Pooling}).
-The resulting graph embeddings are fed into two distinct heads: (i) a policy head responsible for predicting $\mu$ and $\sigma$ (see \eqref{Eq: S-Mean}-\eqref{Eq: S-Policy head}); and (ii) a critic head tasked with predicting the value of the state $s_t$ (see \eqref{Eq: S-Critic head}).
+where $\sigma$ denotes an activation function.
+The graph embedding is updated by the NGAT defined by \eqref{Eq: NGAT node importance}-\eqref{Eq: NGAT attention sum}.
+The outputs are passed through a pooling layer aggregating global information (see \eqref{Eq: S-Pooling}).
+The resulting graph embeddings are fed into: (i) a policy head responsible for selecting destinations (see \eqref{Eq: S-Policy head}); and (ii) a critic head predicting the value of the state $s_t$ (see \eqref{Eq: S-Critic head}).
 For the tree generator, we employ graph embedding methods similar to those used in the scheduler.
 The difference lies in the heads as follows:

 where the policy $\pi_2(a_\tau|s_\tau)$ is masked to ensure valid actions.
 The \textit{inference process} of the TGMS is described in Algorithm \ref{PC: TGMS}.